Reading time: 10 minutes

-But when they do, something seems off.
-You are never satisfied with the way your narcissist apologizes.
+On rare occasions, when they apologize, something seems off.
+You are never satisfied with how they express their apologies.
+Why?

 Apologies = regretful acknowledgments of an offense.